Erdos-Projects/spring-2026-financial-fraud-detection/README.md

 - `Elliptic Bitcoin`: a transaction-only graph
 - `Elliptic++`: a heterogeneous graph with transaction and address/wallet nodes

 The project uses temporal splits to avoid leakage from future transactions into past training data.
+The codebase also includes data download scripts, dataset splitters, notebook helpers, and saved figures/checkpoints from the final experiments.

 ## Repository Layout